 How much of the blame can be placed on Trump's shoulders is open to debate when much of it seems to be an effort to argue that his presidency is illegitimate.

-Sheffield is either cherry-picking, spinning and trying to convince readers rather than inform them or he's trying to inform them while being completely oblivious to many important facts that he manages to breeze past, especially where those facts complicate or contradict the narrative he clearly appears to find most compelling by mere coincidence.
+Sheffield is either cherry-picking, spinning and trying to convince readers rather than inform them or he's trying to inform them while being completely oblivious to many important facts that he manages to breeze past.